Surat Gas Project Overview

 Arrow is committed to working with landholders to minimise impact on farmed land and agricultural operations.

 Where feasible, we use deviated drilling which involves multiple deviated wells from one surface location resulting in a multi-well pad.
-This benefits landholders by reducing the overall footprint by up to 75 per cent compared to traditional vertical well field design.
+This benefits landholders by reducing the overall footprint by 25 to 50 per cent compared to traditional vertical well field design.

 Wherever possible, Arrow uses a standard right-of-way (RoW) that combines all pipelines and an access track to reduce impact, facilitate safe construction and assist with RoW rehabilitation.
 By co-locating pipelines and access track, Arrow minimises the width of the RoW required and reduces disturbance to the Landholder.